croservices/cro/docs/reference/cro-http-router.md

 request object, `await` it, and then invoke the block with it.
 For example:

 ```
+post -> 'product' {
+    # Get the body produced by the body parser for a JSON request body (it
+    # is deserialized automatically if the content-type of the request
+    # indicates JSON).
+    request-body -> %json-object {
+        # Save it, and then...
+        created 'product/42', 'application/json', %json-object;
+    }
+}

+post -> 'photos', 'add' {
+    # Given a HTML form using enctype="multipart/form-data", with a text
+    # input "title" and an file upload input "photo", get the title and
+    # uploaded file's filename and contents.
+    request-body -> (:$title, :$photo, *%rest) {
+        my $file-name = $photo.filename;
+        my $file-content = $photo.body-blob;
+        # Process the upload
+    }
+}

 put -> 'product', $id, 'description' {
     # Get the body as text (assumes the client set the body to some text; note
     # this is not something a web browser form would do).